Cascaded Sparse Feature Propagation Network for Interactive Segmentation: Experiments

 \subsection{Quantitative Results}

-We compare our framework with several existing approaches for evaluation, in terms of the following metrics: standard average number of clicks (NoC) and results with maximum 100 clicks. \paragraph{\textbf{Main results:}} As shown in Tab.\ref{sota_Table}, we compare our method with previous approaches over a wide range of benchmarks covered by existing works.
-When trained on the SBD dataset, our method achieves the strongest performance over different datasets, and outperforms all existing approaches under the same backbone setting.
-For Berkeley and COCO datasets, our method achieves the best average number of clicks under HRNet-18 backbone, which only requires average \textbf{2.86} clicks to reach 90\% IoU on Berkeley, \textbf{3.0} clicks to reach 85\% IoU on COCO$^s$ datasets.
+\paragraph{\textbf{Main results:}} As shown in Tab.\ref{sota_Table}, we compare our method with previous approaches over a wide range of benchmarks.
+When trained on the SBD dataset, our method achieves the strongest performance over different datasets, outperforming all existing approaches under the same backbone.
+We achieve the best results under HRNet-18 backbone, which only requires average \textbf{2.86} clicks to reach 90\% IoU on Berkeley, \textbf{2.23} clicks to reach 85\% IoU on COCO$^s$ datasets.
 The result on COCO$^u$ shows that our framework can generalize to unseen classes greatly.
-Specifically, for the challenging SBD dataset and fine-grained DAVIS dataset, we achieve average \textbf{5.8} and \textbf{4.83} NoC@90 respectively on the ResNet-101 backbone, improve 0.98 and 0.5 compared with RITM\cite{sofiiuk2021reviving}.
-It indicates that our intention-aware framework with a click information propagation module can better segment objects with detailed boundaries.
-For GarbCut and PascalVOC datasets, we improve a little since the results are close to the upper bound.
-It is worth noting that the difficulty of interactive segmentation increases rapidly along with the number of clicks decreasing.
-Therefore, the improvements on all datasets are significant.
+Specifically, for the challenging SBD and fine-grained DAVIS dataset, we achieve average \textbf{5.8} and \textbf{4.83} NoC@90 respectively on the ResNet-101 backbone, improve \textbf{0.42} and \textbf{0.48} compared with FocusCut.

-For further comparisons, we train our model on the COCO+LVIS dataset.
-The results in the last two lines show that we still achieve a great improvement on fine-grained DAVIS.
-Meanwhile, same as RITM\cite{sofiiuk2021reviving}, we also observe a drop on SBD datasets compared with trained on SBD datasets.
-The improvement or drop on Berkeley, Pascal VOC, and GrabCut is slight because their performance are nearly saturated. \paragraph{\textbf{IOU@k Analysis:}} We analysis the performance varying over number of clicks k.
-As shown in the Fig.\ref{fig:foobar}, our method is consistently better than RITM, and about 2\% higher in mIOU for the first five clicks, which validates the effectiveness of our method.
+Moreover, we train our model on the COCO+LVIS dataset.
+The results in the last three lines show that we still achieve a great improvement on DAVIS.
+Meanwhile, like RITM, we also observe a drop in SBD datasets compared to those trained on SBD datasets.
+Furthermore, our method achieves similar or better results than SAM which is trained on massive data.
+Those results show the superiority of our method.

-\paragraph{\textbf{Success samples with different number of clicks:}} To further analysis our improvement, we report the distribution of success samples with different number of clicks on the challenging fine-grained DAVIS dataset, which contains 345 samples in total.
-As in Fig.\ref{fig:barplot}, our approach can successfully segment 71.3\% (246) samples within \textbf{5 clicks}, which greatly outperforms the RITM by 8.1\%.
-It indicates that we can better utilize user-provided sparse click information.
-Also, we can know hard case in the tail drags down NoC metrics.
+\paragraph{\textbf{IOU@k Analysis:}} We analyse the performance varying over the number of clicks k.
+As shown in the Fig.\ref{fig:foobar}, our method is consistently better than RITM and about 2\% higher in mIOU for the first five clicks.
+Moreover, our method outperforms SAM in the first three clicks, and achieves similar results with more than 14 clicks.
+The results validate the effectiveness of our method.